Aashu-11/Techathon/README.md

 ## 📖 Overview

 The **Predictive Maintenance System** is a cutting-edge multi-agent AI platform designed to predict, diagnose, and prevent turbofan engine failures.
-By combining **NASA CMAPSS models** with **LangGraph agents** and **Google Gemini 2.0**, it transforms raw sensor data into actionable maintenance intelligence.
+By combining **NASA CMAPSS models** with **LangGraph agents** and **Phi3**, it transforms raw sensor data into actionable maintenance intelligence.

 Unlike traditional systems that only output numbers, this system **reasons** about failures, explains **why** they are happening, and recommends **when** to fix them.